Arbitrage betting, pros and cons

 First you need to invest really a lot of time into this.
 Usually "sure bets" bring small net profit, meaning you have to make a huge number of successful arbs to see some notable result at the end (minus the fee if you use a paid arbing platform).
 Besides that arb situations are gone very fast and you must be very fast too in spotting and placing your bets while being careful not to make mistakes in the hurry.
 This requires quite serious operational skills and patience.

 The biggest problem come with bookies.
 It must be said why arbs happen at all.
 Generally bookies are divided into "sharp" (quite a few such as Pinnacle, Sbobet, IBC and the betting exchanges) and "soft" (all others).
-Sharp bookies earn by shaping and offering the right price with a minimal profit margin (so odds can be still higher than elsewhere), the process is automated while soft bookies target at the average Joe betting for fun and not considered as a big threat.
+Sharp bookies earn by shaping and offering the right price with a minimal profit margin (so odds can be still higher than elsewhere), the process is automated while soft bookies target at the average players betting for fun and not considered as a big threat.
 So the odds of soft bookies are often not 100% adequate with the market, usually the updates are done manually by traders and moving slower.
-Arbs between two sharp bookies happen very rarely, there is at least one soft bookie involved and usually two.
+Arbs between two sharp bookies happen very rarely, there is at least one soft bookie involved and most often two.

 Soft bookies don`t like arbers, same as casinos don`t like card counters.
 Once you are labeled as an arber which can happen very fast your stakes will be cut to almost nothing.
 There are lots of "tips" on other sites how to stay below the radar (rounding your stakes, making "stupid" bets sometimes etc.) but it is all useless, nothing can hide the fact you are regularly taking value odds with considerable stakes.
 Once getting limited many people open new accounts with a different identity which is however quite dangerous and not our advice.
 Having multiple accounts is against the bookie rules and it can easily result in your account getting locked and balance taken away.
 Most of the complaints from bookies you can read in various forums come exactly from people having multiple accounts (for whatever reason - arbers, bonus hunters, sharp players) although they will never admit it.